On a local-global principle for quadratic twists of abelian varieties: Proof of the main theorem

 \begin{proof} We may reduce to the case that $\chi=1$.
-Indeed, this particular case of the proposition applies to the pair $A$ and $A'_\chi$, and $A$ and $A'_\chi$ are quadratic twists of each other if and only if so are $A$ and $A'$.
+Indeed, this particular case of the proposition applies to the pair $A$ and $A'_\chi$, and $A$ and $A'_\chi$ are quadratic twists if and only if so are $A$ and $A'$.
 Assume henceforth that $\chi=1$.